-On the hunt for the best wired headphones?
-You’re in the right place.
-From in-ears to over-ears, closed-back and open-back, there are plenty of options out there.
-Ideal if you’d rather have the reliable, charge-free, and tactile experience of a cable-toting pair of cans or buds.
+From in-ears to over-ears, closed-back and open-back, there are plenty of wired headphones options out there.
+They’re ideal if you’d rather have the reliable, charge-free, and tactile experience of a cable-toting pair of cans or buds.

 What are the best wired headphones?

 We think the Grado SR325x (check price) are the best wired headphones.
 An open-back pair of headphones with 44mm drivers, we love the premium metal construction and precisely balanced, music into your ears.
 You’ll be amazed by the incredible clarity, trust us.

 Are the Grado SR325x not quite right for you?
 Here’s a quick glance at our other picks:

 The Superlux HD681 (check price) are, to be rather blunt, ludicrously under-priced considering the sonic performance they offer.
 We think they’re one of the best value-for-money headphones around, they’re superb for those who place sound quality over looks and all-day comfort.